DefinitelyTyped/definitelytyped.github.io/README.md

 1. If you like some feedback first then use a fork (or branch).

-1. The every commit that lands on `source` will automatically be rebuild and deployed via Travis-CI.
+1. The every commit that lands on `source` will automatically be rebuild and deployed via GitHub Actions.

-1. Give Travis a minute or two to deploy the site, then verify your changes.
+1. Give GitHub Actions a minute or two to deploy the site, then verify your changes.

 1. Optional: Fix some typos.